 The Oraimo MiFi comes in the traditional green-coloured box like most Oraimo products.
 In the box, you’ll find the router itself, a 2920mAh battery, a USB cable (not type-C), and a user manual.

 The arrangement in the box is quite good with a durable plastic case on the inside to keep the battery and the router from dancing around.
 I’m definitely not throwing the box away.

 How’s the Build Quality of the Oraimo 4G MiFi?

 The Oraimo MiFi is made out of plastic in its entirety but it doesn’t feel or look cheap.
 It has a glossy black finish on the front and a matted-out finish on the back cover with the brand name at the center.
 See for yourself in the gallery below:

-The front feature one sizeable round power button and a quartet of LED lights to indicate what’s happening on the router.
+The front features one sizeable round power button and a quartet of LED lights to indicate what’s happening on the router.
 One side of the device houses the WPS button that we’ll talk about later on in this article and a charging port.
 All the other three sides and the back are completely smooth with no button or port.

 Overall, the device looks great and feels good in the hand but a little bit heavier than most other MiFi routers that I’ve used in the past.

 How Do You Connect the Oraimo 4G MiFi Router?